africanvisionmalawi/avm-site/src/pages/our-work/index.md

   featured: true
   excerpt: 'We have 12 Community Based Childcare Centres (CBCC) supporting the under-5''s
     and support pupils in Primary, Secondary and University/Further Education.
-We work with 20 Malawian schools who are linked with 22 UK schools.
-We financially support 40 secondary school and 20 university students. '
+We work with 20 Malawian schools who are linked with 22 UK schools and financially support 40 secondary school and 20 university students. '
 - id: waterandsanitation
   name: Water & Sanitation